nfraz007/Android/LazyKeyboard/README.md

 Lazy Keyboard (Android Application)

 # Details
 This is my first simple and basic application for android.
+Click here for [download](LazyKeyboard.apk) this application.

 # Output
 ![screenshot](screenshot.png)